Project Goals & Scope

 Anyway you can drive yourself mad, like I did, and buy more staff like dedicated SSDs disks to improve cluster performance.

 You can break the cluster configuration as many times as you need during your testing/learning process and be able to rebuild the cluster in minutes.
-All installation/configuration activities are automated with Ansible.
+All installation/configuration activities are automated with Ansible/Argo CD.
 It also makes easy to re-configure cluster nodes in case of hardware failure